Macskr/1819CourceWorkInterviewQuestion/README.md

       - returns time taken for conversion
       - allows user to specify which file to convert
       - converts file back to dict
+- Conversion from dict to list of lists
+- sorting of list of lists